monix/monix.io/_tut/docs/3x/reactive/observable.md

 The Monix `Observable`:

 - models lazy & asynchronous streaming of events
-- it is highly composable and lawful
+- highly composable and lawful
-- it's basically the
+- basically the
   [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern)
   on steroids
 - you can also think of it as being like a Scala